-The Bologna process will unfold its full potential if "greater flexibility" becomes possible, i.e. if it is possible to do a non-consecutive master's programme after the bachelor's programme.
-This enables students to acquire qualifications for completely new occupational fields and these possibilities need to be increased.
 The key tasks of the University of Vienna are to allow students to pursue their studies without delay and provide high-quality content with the aim of positioning its graduates successfully on the national and international labour markets.
 This and the establishment of appropriate student-teacher ratios have high priority for the university management.

-The transition from school to university is a huge change for young people, so the University of Vienna has designed the introductory period to ensure that students are - from the start - provided with a good basis to help them choose the right degree programme.
+The transition from school to university is a huge change for young people, so the University of Vienna has designed the introductory period in a way that ensures that students are - from the start - provided with a good basis to help them choose the right degree programme.
 Studying at university means students face the challenge of shaping their learning processes autonomously, dealing with the subject contents and methods intensively and, on this basis, participating in academic discourse.
-Based on the principle of research-led teaching, the teachers, as far as possible and if appropriate for study progress, integrate their research results directly in the course and incorporate the students as early as possible in current research processes.
+Based on the principle of research-led teaching, the teachers, as far as possible and if appropriate for study progress, integrate their research results directly in their courses and incorporate the students as early as possible in current research processes.
 In addition to classic formats, other - in many cases digitally supported - courses are also increasingly used.
 The University of Vienna continues to focus on the expansion of open educational resources for blended learning courses.

-Students at the University of Vienna are part of a large and diverse community of around 92,000 students and come from around 140 different countries.
+Students at the University of Vienna are part of a large and diverse community of around 90,000 students and come from around 140 different countries.
 In the coming years, the University of Vienna also wants to make societal and practical relevance more visible in studies.
 It aims at being involved in initiatives which educate by means of a well thought-out link between the academic world and practical involvement.

 Another key task of the University is the education of future teachers.
 The University of Vienna is the largest institution for teacher education in Austria.
-It offers a wide range of 27 teaching subjects.
-The institutions which cooperate in the North-East Schools' Group (the University College of Teacher Education of Christian Churches Vienna/ Krems, the University College of Teacher Education in Lower Austria, the University College of Teacher Education in Vienna, the University College for Agrarian and Environmental Pedagogy, the University of Vienna) implemented a joint teacher education programme at secondary level (general education) in the winter semester of 2016/17.
-The Centre for Teacher Education of the University of Vienna acts as a central body for all teacher education matters, including cooperation with other institutions.
+The university colleges of teacher education that cooperate with the University of Vienna in the North-East Schools' Group implemented a joint teacher education programme at secondary level (general education) in the winter semester of 2016/2017.
+The Centre for Teacher Education at the University of Vienna acts as a central body for all teacher education matters, including cooperation with other institutions.

 The extent to which the University of Vienna can achieve the objectives specified in the Development Plan depends not only on the motivation and the commitment of all university members but also on the available resources.
-The conversion to a new funding system as of the performance agreement period 2019-2021 gives the universities not only a significantly higher budget, but also creates new framework conditions to improve student-teacher ratios and invest in research, particularly in the STEM subjects.
+The conversion to a new funding system did not only result in a significantly higher budget for universities, which now needs to stay high to secure the investments made, but it also creates new framework conditions to improve student-teacher ratios and to invest in research.

-In its Development Plan, the University of Vienna defines specific measures and plans the creation of about 50 new and thematically innovative professorships.
-This will be a major step towards guaranteeing international competitiveness in research and will also directly affect the areas of studying and teaching.
-Newly appointed professors will focus on new research areas in research and studying.
+Based on the Development Plan ,University of Vienna 2025' and the budget negotiated as part of the performance agreement for the years 2019 to 2021, the University of Vienna has been able to fill 70 new and thematically innovative professorship positions.
+This was a major step towards guaranteeing international competitiveness in research which also directly affects the areas of studying and teaching.
+A large number of newly appointed professors and their teams will set new priorities in research and studying.
 Students of the University of Vienna benefit from teachers and courses at a high international level.
 The quality of the available degree programmes can only benefit students when the quantitative student-teacher ratios are right.
+Therefore, improving the quantitative student-teacher ratios continues to be one of the key objectives of the University of Vienna.